techguy95/jekyll-now/_posts/2017-4-15-The-UnBootcamp-Experience.md

     };

-//list(friends); //used this to see whats going on search("Bill"); //this is supposed to return Bill's info...need help
+//list(friends); //used this to see whats going on search("Steve"); //this is supposed to return Steve's info...
 {% endhighlight %}
 - I needed to understand how the key thing worked with the list function
 - typos, case sensitive, semicolons oh my...